cloudurable/metricsd/README.md

 #             usedpct      - percentage of bytes used on the disk (calculated)
 #             availablepct - percentage of bytes available on the disk (calculated)
 #             capacitypct  - percentage of bytes available on the disk (reported)
-#             mount        - where FileSystem is mounted
+#             mount        - where the file system is mounted
 #     default: ["availablepct"]
 # ------------------------------------------------------------
 #disk_command = "/usr/mybin/df"